 At the time of writing the it was generally true that Canon was a better choice for sport and wildlife photography due to a quieter mechanisn (for wilflife) and a faster continuous burst in the shooting menu.
 Continuous shoot speeds very from model to model, in both Nikon and Canon, so it's a case of looking up how each model can handle what you may be after.
 Continuous shoot speed is an aspect Nikon has been improving on of late, so it's worth checking out what's on the market at the time of purchase.

 Although these two beands have relative strengths and weaknesses, in our view it would be hard to go wrong with either.

 Join the Beginners Photography Lounge

-Get tips and tricks, enter our monthly competition, have fun, and meet like minded people.
+Get tips and tricks, explore new skills, have fun, and meet like minded people.
 All from the safety of our private Facebook Group.